Ashraf os-Saltaneh

-Ashraf os-Saltaneh (اشرف السلطنه, 1863–1914) was an Iranian princess and photographer of the Qajar era, known as one of the earliest women photographers and journalists in the period.
+Ashraf os-Saltaneh (اشرف السلطنه; 1863–1914) was an Iranian princess and photographer of the Qajar era, known as one of the earliest women photographers and journalists in the period.
 After the death of her first husband, she preserved his daily journal, which she had helped write.
 It was published in 1966 and provides insight into court life and the personality of the monarch during the 19th century.

 Early life

 Ezzat Malek Khanoum was born in Kermanshah, Iran in 1863.
-Her father was Emamqoli Mirza Emad-al-Dawla, a governor of western Iran, who was the son of Mohammad-Ali Mirza Dowlatshah.
+Her father was Emamqoli Mirza Emad od-Dowleh, a governor of western Iran, who was the son of Mohammad-Ali Mirza Dowlatshah.
 She was a great-granddaughter of Fath-Ali Shah Qajar, the second Qajar shah of Iran.
 In 1871, she became the second wife of Mohammad Hasan Khan E'temad os-Saltaneh and moved with him to Tehran.
 Her husband, was a high-ranking member of the court and served as the personal interpreter and translator for Naser al-Din Shah Qajar.
 After her husband received the title of E'temad os-Saltaneh in 1887, she was commonly known as Ashraf os-Saltaneh.

 Ashraf os-Saltaneh had received a typical education for members of the royal harem learning cooking and sewing.
 She also studied history and medicine, forgoing the usual feminine subjects of poetry and music, and was accomplished at backgammon and chess.
 In addition, her husband taught her French and her brother Soltan Mohammad Mirza taught her photography.
-She was a friend of both the Shah and his most important wife Anis od-Dowleh.
+She was a friend of both the Shah and his most important wife Anis al-Dawla.
 Ashraf os-Saltaneh was haughty, proud and self-confident, and could be confrontational, even with members of the royal family.
 Her nephew, Yaman al-Dowleh, described her as a masculine woman, an atypical representative of her gender.
-Her ancestry provided her with connections in the royal harem, giving her access to court gossip and intrigue, information vitally important to her husband in navigating through political in-fighting, and power with which to intercede on behalf his behalf with the court.
+Her ancestry provided her with connections in the Qajar harem, giving her access to court gossip and intrigue, information vitally important to her husband in navigating through political in-fighting, and power with which to intercede on behalf his behalf with the court.
 She became a trusted confidant and strategist for E'temad os-Saltaneh.

 Because Ashraf os-Saltaneh could not have children, she tolerated her husband's relationships with prostitutes, servants and young boys, as long as no pregnancy resulted.
 Knowing that offspring might result in a reduction of her power by elevating a servant to a higher position in the household, she required that her husband detail all of his encounters to her.
 These were recorded in his diary and despite the fact that E'temad os-Saltaneh had fathered a child with his first wife, he repeatedly stated in the journal that he was impotent, in an attempt to appease his wife.
 In an era when women were separated from society and subordinate to their husbands, Ashraf os-Saltaneh's gender had minimal impact on her life, allowing her to act independently.